USS LST-991

 USS LST-991 was an LST-542-class tank landing ship in the United States Navy.
 Like many of her class, she was not named and is properly referred to by her hull designation.

 LST-991 was laid down on 26 February 1944 at the Boston Navy Yard; launched on 27 March 1944; sponsored by Dorothy Ann Govostes; and commissioned on 6 May 1944.

 Service history

-During World War II, LST-991 was assigned to the Pacific theater and participated in the following operations:
+During World War II, LST-991 participated in the following operations: